CharlesMcKinnis/stack-recon/README.md

 Magento queries for each document root
 Database configuration, cache configuration for session, objects and full page cache, and whether the cache is enabled in the Magento configuration portal.

-# Upcoming
+MySQL cache table is queried

-memcache port connectivity
+memcache queried via tcp for status

-redis port connectivity
+redis queried via tcp for status